kubernetes/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 A proof-of-concept of this approach is available in https://github.com/kubernetes/autoscaler/pull/3887 and has been used successfully to scale an Azure cluster up and down with csi-driver-host-path as CSI driver.
+However, due to the lack of storage capacity modeling, scale up happens slowly and configuring the cluster correctly is complex.
+Whether that is good enough or insufficient depends on the use cases for storage in a cluster where autoscaling is enabled.
+The current understanding is that further work is needed.

-Because of the lack of storage capacity modeling, scale up happens slowly.
-To address that, the scheduler would have to take volumes that are in the process of being provisioned into account when deciding about other suitable nodes.
+To improve scale up speed, the scheduler would have to take volumes that are in the process of being provisioned into account when deciding about other suitable nodes.
 This might not be the right decision for all CSI drivers, so further exploration and potentially an extension of the CSI API ("total